The National Cowboy & Western Heritage Museum

 Elsewhere, the museum features a lot of sights that make a bit more sense.
 Like cattle branding irons.
 The J Cross E brand is cool.
 The Quien Sabe Mexican brand is aesthetically pleasing in terms of its contours and lines, although it does seem a little too close to the infamous logo of a certain genocidal regime.

 There’s a rodeo section with statues and displays, including a video presentation narrated by one Miss Reba McEntire.
-I’ve never gotten the appeal of rodeo, but if Reba stands behind it, I’ll going along.
+I’ve never gotten the appeal of rodeo (although I did visit the Greeley Stampede once), but if Reba stands behind it, I’ll go along.

 Another big part of cowboy and farm life is the barbed wire fence.
 This exhibit – let’s go ahead and call it interactive, since you can touch the barbs yourself if you dare – features several different types of barbs from over the years.